chwar/XRUI/README.md

 XRUI creates modals at runtime rather than requiring you to create all of them in the editor in order to save resources.

 Given the hierarchic nature of UXML, modals are easy to reproduce.
-XRUI provides one XR Modal template, which consists of a title, empty container, two buttons (main and secondary) sticking at the bottom, and a closing button in the top right corner.
+XRUI provides a modal template, which consists of a title, empty container, two buttons (main and secondary) sticking at the bottom, and a closing button in the top right corner.
 You can use this template and fill its container dynamically at runtime.

 In Unity, you can reference your modals in the intended list: